 Although anxiety is distressing, it is treatable.
-Many people who suffer from anxiety find relief via treatment.
+Many people who suffer from it find relief via treatment.

 While some people benefit from conventional medication, others report having benefited from natural therapies.
 It’s critical to remember that regardless of the remedy selected, you should always seek the opinion of a medical practitioner before initiating any treatment.

 Natural anxiety treatments do not entail the use of conventional drugs.
 These include herbal remedies, aromatherapy, and incorporating certain practices that induce relaxation.
 People suffering from this disease may choose to augment conventional treatments with natural therapies to find relief.

 Meditation can make stress and anxiety easier to handle by calming racing thoughts.
 There are several types of meditation, such as mindfulness and yoga-based meditation.

 Mindfulness-based meditation is particularly popular and according to a 2010 meta-analysis, the practice may be quite useful for patients who suffer from mood and anxiety problems.